KhronosGroup/OpenCL-Headers/README.md

 * The OpenCL API headers for provisional features or provisional extensions may be changed in a way that breaks compatibility.

-Applications are encouraged to use a tagged or released version of the OpenCL API headers to avoid potential compatibility issues, if desired.
+Applications are encouraged to use tagged or released OpenCL API headers to avoid rare compatibility issues, if desired.
 The OpenCL API headers are tagged at least as often as each OpenCL specification release.

 ## Directory Structure